 In this joint report, ACLED and MilitiaWatch map militia activity across the United States and assess the risk of violence before, during, and after the 2020 election.
-Access data directly through the US Crisis Monitor and check the US methodology brief for more information about coding decisions, definitions, and sourcing.
+Access data directly through the US Crisis Monitor.
+Definitions and methodology decisions are explained in the US Crisis Monitor FAQs and the US methodology brief.
+For more information, please check the full ACLED Resource Library.

 Militia groups and other armed non-state actors pose a serious threat to the safety and security of American voters.
 Throughout the summer and leading up to the general election, these groups have become more assertive, with activities ranging from intervening in protests to organizing kidnapping plots targeting elected officials (CNN, 13 October 2020).
 Both the Department of Homeland Security and the Federal Bureau of Investigation have specifically identified extreme far right-wing and racist movements as a primary risk factor heading into November, describing the election as a potential “flashpoint” for reactionary violence (The Nation, 30 September 2020; New York Times, 6 October 2020).